Trump's hope for an Easter reopening clashes with coronavirus reality - KTVZ

 “I thought it was a beautiful time.
 A beautiful timeline,” the President said Tuesday, making clear that his target date to open the nation by April 12 — less than three weeks away — was driven by sentiment and symbolism, not medical data on the virus’s fast-tightening grip on the nation.

-The President’s upbeat messaging came as more governors imposed strict stay-at-home limits on residents.
+The President’s upbeat messaging came as more governors imposed strict stay-at-home limits on residents and just before the White House and Senate reached a deal on a $2 trillion stimulus package.
 New York’s Andrew Cuomo compared the virus to a “bullet train” and warned that more New Yorkers would soon die amid a ventilator shortage.
 He said the apex of the city’s aggressive epidemic would peak in 14 to 21 days — at the same time the President wants to open up the country.

 The gap between the President’s perception of the situation and reality risks squandering the credibility that leaders need in a time of crisis, when inspiring hope must be balanced with a realistic assessment of the challenge ahead.

-Note: CORRECTION: This story has been updated to reflect comments by Cuomo were made in a Tuesday press conference.